Salesforce-org-Impact-Labs/01HousingandHomelessness/docs/data-setup.md

 ## Services

-In the Service\_\_c object, add one or more Services that the Provider provides and fill out all the information.
+In the refrec__Service__c object, add one or more Services that the Provider provides and fill out all the information.
 Be sure to populate its location fields (lat/long) with values close to where you sample contact is located On the related tab, also add its operating hours.

 ## Contact